 I buy a lot of frozen seafood and fish.
 Since I live in the mountains there is not a lot of fresh – never frozen – seafood available.
 Most of what is in the seafood counter are the same frozen seafood I buy and has been thawed out by whoever is working that day.
 I think it makes more sense to just buy it frozen myself and then have it to thaw out whatever day I need it.
 If I get lucky and see something that has never been frozen at a reasonable price I snag it up… but frozen is often the way I go because it means I usually end up with a fresher product.

-Is Being a Pescatarian Automatically Healthier?
+Is Being a Pescatarian Healthy?

 I think it’s also important to point out that being a vegetarian or pescatarian isn’t automatically healthy.
 You can be a vegetarian and eat nothing but bread, pasta, and pizza or a pescatarian and eat fried seafood.
 When I was just starting out as a vegetarian as a young teenager I ate so much pasta and pizza because I didn’t know what I else I could eat.
 My poor Mom was clueless about what to cook for me.
 Back then alternative diets were not as popular and there were not as many resources or options in the grocery store.
 I sometimes can’t believe all the vegetarian and vegan products in the stores these days just in the regular grocery store.

 If you want this (or ANY) lifestyle to be healthy it’s important to have your meals include a variety of fresh food including a big chunk of fruits and vegetables.
+If you follow the diet in that way being a pescatarian can be healthy.

 Is the Pescatarian Diet for You Too?